Skip to main content

 Model selection optimized (avoid expensive models for simple tasks)

-Budget alerts configured with your AI provider
+Budget alerts configured with your agent provider

 Rate limits prevent runaway costs